WHAT WE DO

 Operation Wounded Care

 AaSP’s Operation Wounded Care supports our Wounded/Recovering Veterans who often struggle to make the transition from military to civilian life.
 AaSP provides services and necessities that enable their independence and improved self-esteem.
 This includes, but is not limited to: specially-adaptive vehicles; motorized wheelchairs; ADA renovations to bathrooms and homes; entertainment/recreation; hunting and fishing trips for Wounded and Homeless Vets; financial stipends; and other needs they may have.
 100% of restricted monies for Wounded Care go to these programs.
 Since COVID hit, AaSP has spent about $500,000 on these programs.
-We provided various grants to help our Vets: transportation services for a blind Veteran; fishing and hunting therapy trips (COVID kept us from having fishing trips in 2021); housing improvements; financial grants; and entertainment/gifts for the Super Bowl and Holiday parties at Walter Reed hospital, including gifts for Wounded Vets’ children (this year was different- again, COVID kept us from having the parties in 2021 but we are supporting these parties once again.
+We provided various grants to help our Vets: hunting therapy trips (COVID kept us from having fishing trips in 2021); housing improvements; financial grants; and, pre-COVID, entertainment/gifts for Super Bowl and Holiday parties at Walter Reed hospital, including gifts for Wounded Vets’ children (this year was different- again, COVID kept us from having the parties in 2021 but we are supporting these parties once again.
 In 2015, we sponsored a grassroots “Warfighters Independence Weekend” on July 3-4 to help reduce suicide amongst Soldiers of the 10th MTN Div and we continue that mission.
 Operation Wounded Care is funded primarily by our Salute to American Heroes Gala, which is held during October.
 This year's Salute to American Heroes 10 will be held on 19 October 2023, at the Royal Manor in Garfield, NJ.

-AaSP also supports the ideals of Camp4Heroes, a 184-acre retreat in North Carolina that is being developed as a sanctuary for Life, Love and Respect for our Injured Servicemen/women, as well as police, fire and first responders.
+AaSP has supported the ideals of Camp4Heroes, a retreat in North Carolina that is being developed as a sanctuary for Life, Love and Respect for our Injured Servicemen/women, as well as police, fire and first responders.
 We believe that Camp4Heroes will be instrumental in helping our Wounded Vets heal their souls from the trauma of war.
-AaSP has made huge improvements to the Camp and is building the first cabin on the property to house Wounded Vets and their families when they visit.
+AaSP made huge improvements to the Camp and built the first cabin on the property to house Wounded Vets and their families when they visit.
 Additionally, with help from some partners, financed two more cabins.
 We helped the Camp build a "Team House" barracks on the property.
 AaSP and its partners donated over $250,000 to the Camp, building an outdoor kitchen, pier on the lake, and other facilities.
 The Camp is approximately seven years old.

 Military Appreciation Tours

-Prior to the pullout in Afghanistan, Adopt-a-Soldier Platoon has also made Morale Welfare Recreation (MWR) Military Appreciation Tours with the Washington Redskins Cheerleaders.
+Prior to the pullout in Afghanistan, Adopt-a-Soldier Platoon made Morale Welfare Recreation (MWR) Military Appreciation Tours with the Washington Redskins Cheerleaders.

 The Cheerleaders put on a great variety show.
-In January 2014, on a trip to Afghanistan, we added an Elvis impersonator.
-We also bring exercise gear; entertainment amenities, such as Xboxes and iPods; and healthy snacks, candy and fresh roasted coffee, to name just some of the items, to our Troops.
+We also brought exercise gear; entertainment amenities, such as Xboxes and iPads; and healthy snacks, candy and fresh roasted coffee, to name just some of the items, to our Troops.

 HOW WE GOT STARTED